Arlington Drive Youth Campus

 The Arlington Apartments were completed in 2020, with the CRC/HOPE Center facility opening in June, and the Young Adult Housing Program (YAHP) young adult apartments began leasing in October.
 The project was under budget and three months ahead of schedule.

-Since opening, the Arlington Drive Youth Campus has:
+In its first year, the Arlington Drive Youth Campus would:

 As of June 30, 2022, Arlington Drive Youth Campus had a 91% success rate in discharging youth to stable housing, and the average stay in the HOPE Center is 15 days.

-Since the removal of COVID-19 regulations, a concerted effort to support residents with employment resources has led to 38% of all households with current employment, compared to 15-20% the previous year.
-85% of all households that move out of the Arlington have moved into secure and stable housing and with employment.
+Since the removal of COVID-19 regulations, a concerted effort to support residents with employment resources led to 38% of all households with employment, compared to 15-20% the previous year.
+85% of all households that move out of the Arlington would move into secure and stable housing and with employment.